 Physical Brain Breaks- include physical and sometimes vigorous movement activity.
 These activities might include Yoga, jumping jacks, running in place, dancing, or other motor tasks.
-These types of brain breaks can promote increased cardiovascular capabilities and increased oxygen like described above, making them a great tool in learning.
+These types of physical breaks can promote increased cardiovascular capabilities and increased oxygen like described above, making them a great tool in learning.

-Mental Brain Breaks- These brain breaks involve a break from a task requiring a lot of concentration and “switching gears” to a low concentration type of task, such as playing a game, answering trivia questions, or telling jokes.
+Mental Brain Breaks- These mental breaks involve a break from a task requiring a lot of concentration and “switching gears” to a low concentration type of task, such as playing a game, answering trivia questions, or telling jokes.

-All of these types of brain breaks add to learning by way of providing a quick focus change and a means to address needed breaks during periods of high concentration.
+All of these types of breaks add to learning by way of providing a quick focus change and a means to address needed breaks during periods of high concentration.

-Brain Break Activities
+Brain Break Activities for Kids

 Try some of these brain break activities to inspire movement, regulation, attention, and concentration, listed below.
 Some of the printable pages are available as free downloads that you can add to your therapy toolbox.

 Apple brain breaks can fit into a Fall theme, cooking with kids tasks, or lessons about trees, fruit, or colors.
 Use these brain break activities with an apple theme to add a little movement to the learning.

 These Bear Brain Breaks are a fun way to get kids moving and grooving with heavy work, for a sensory experience that can calm or provide a much needed movement task.
 These brain break activities go perfectly with a popular bear children’s book, but can be used in other learning activities, too.

 These Squirrel Brain Break Activities were created to align with another popular children’s book, however, you can use them in any way to provide movement and especially vestibular sensory input.